scrutin-app/about/content/index.md

 ## Users account and decentralized authentication

-Authentication will be done using public-key cryptography (for sending ballot).
+Authentication will be done using public-key cryptography.

 Organizer can add users by public key directly instead of relying on email.
 It is the default when the user already has an account.